craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

 and then attempts to disassemble the machine code using objdump to a .asm file.
 Beware, this shell script is not very robust, don't let it eat your data!
 Note: It is normal to see a warning "Unexpected end of input"

+### spi_prog
+This tool is located in the SPIProgrammer sub-directory and is used to interface with programming hardware to enable the modem's 8MB flash memory chip to be read, written and erased.
+The tool also enables reading/writing to specific memory areas on the device which can be a significant time saving.
+The detailed documentation for this tool can be obtained from the [SPIProgrammer/Readme.txt](https://raw.githubusercontent.com/craigshelley/SuperHubIntegrationTools/master/SPIProgrammer/Readme.txt).

+### SPIProgrammer.hex
+The electrical interface between the host PC and the [Spansion S25FL064A](http://www.cypress.com/file/196856/download) 8MB flash memory chip was provided by means of USB-UART and a PIC microcontroller.
+After compiling the source code, SPIProgrammer.hex contains the assembled PIC firmware which communicates with the spi_prog tool, and provides an SPI interface to the target flash memory chip.

 ## Building the Tools